Phone: 0161 214 1500

-Douglas specialises in Crime and Regulatory Law, with a particular focus on Professional Regulation.
+Douglas specialises in Criminal and Regulatory Law, with a particular focus on Professional Regulation.
 He is a much in-demand advocate, popular with instructing solicitors for his straight-forward but comprehensive advice.

 Douglas was previously at chambers in London where he built a successful Crime and Regulatory Law practice.
 He was also previously in-house counsel at Blake Morgan LLP, within their Professional Regulatory team, ranked Band One by Chambers & Partners, and Legal 500.

 Prior to coming to the Bar, Douglas lived in South Korea, Turkey and Russia, where he worked as a teacher.
 He has also worked for human rights groups in Africa and India, working on serious Criminal cases, including torture and rape.

 He has a Masters degree in Public International Law, writes about legal issues, and has guest-lectured on undergraduate and postgraduate Law courses at universities throughout the UK.
 He has also taught advocacy with the Inns of Court.

 Douglas specialises in Professional Discipline.
 He has significant experience in this area having previously been in-house counsel within the Professional Regulatory team at Blake Morgan LLP, ranked Band One by Chambers & Partners, and Legal 500.
 He has particular experience in Healthcare Regulation, having spent a year on full-time secondment to the Nursing and Midwifery Council (NMC).

 He provides specialist advice and representation to regulatory bodies, and to professionals facing disciplinary proceedings before their respective regulator.
 He has acted in cases involving a range of professionals, including doctors, surgeons, dentists, pharmacists, opticians, nurses, and midwives.